vtep-ctl(8) Open vSwitch Manual vtep-ctl(8)

 equals value or, if key is specified, whose column contains a

 key with the specified value.
-Any of the operators !=, gt;>gt;,
+This command supports the same

 If no column[:key]=value arguments are given, this command waits